A Real-World Grasping-in-Clutter Performance Evaluation Benchmark for Robotic Food Waste Sorting: Grasping-in-Clutter Performance Benchmark Methodology

-To measure object deformation, 3D point clouds are captured in the object’s initial state and again while it is gripped under a 40 N compression force.
-The difference between these two states is calculated using the Density-Aware Chamfer Distance (DCD) metric \cite{Wu2021}.
-DCD offers a significant advantage over standard metrics such as Chamfer Distance or Earth Mover’s Distance because it is robust against uneven point density and the presence of outlier points \cite{Greenland2025}.
-This robustness allows for consistent and reliable measurement even with partial occlusions, which is why DCD is well-suited for deformation analysis using incomplete point clouds.
-The DCD algorithm is defined as: Here, $\hat{y} = \min_{y \in S_{2}} \lVert x - y \rVert_{2}$ and $\hat{x} = \min_{x \in S_{1}} \lVert y - x \rVert_{2}$.
-The metric computes the average distance between each point in one point cloud (S1) and its nearest neighbor in the other(S2).
-To ensure that distances are comparable and bounded, they are normalized into the range $[0,1]$.
-This is achieved by approximating the exponential term using a first-order taylor expansion, $e^{z} \approx 1 - \lVert x - y \rVert_{2}$ which guarantees that small distances are mapped close to 0 while larger distances saturate towards 1.
-The scalar parameter $\alpha$ controls the sensitivity of this mapping and tunes how quickly the metric penalizes deformation.
-A custom experimental platform was developed to capture 3D point clouds of the objects before and after being gripped under a 40 N compression force (Figure \ref{dcd}).
-The setup consisted of an UR10 robot arm, an RG2 gripper with custom-made compression pads, and a customized 3D scanning platform integrated with an Intel RealSense D415 RGB-D camera.
-The objects were compressed along both the x- and y-planes, and the averaged DCD values were calculated.
-For acquiring the 3D point clouds, the RecFusion 3D reconstruction software was used.
+Here, $\hat{y} = \min_{y \in S_{2}} \lVert x - y \rVert_{2}$ and $\hat{x} = \min_{x \in S_{1}} \lVert y - x \rVert_{2}$ denote the nearest neighbours of points $x$ and $y$, respectively.
+The metric computes the average discrepancy between each point in one point cloud ($S_{1}$) and its closest point in the other ($S_{2}$), while incorporating local density normalization through $\hat{n}_{x}$ and $\hat{n}_{y}$.
+The exponential term maps Euclidean distances into a bounded range, ensuring that the metric remains within $[0,1]$.
+In practice, this formulation approximates small-distance behaviour using a first-order Taylor expansion, such that smaller distances are mapped close to 0 while larger distances progressively saturate towards 1.
+The scalar parameter $\alpha$ controls the sensitivity of this mapping, governing how rapidly the metric penalizes deviations and, consequently, the degree of deformation.
+We developed a customized experimental platform to capture 3D point clouds of objects before and after being gripped under a 40 N compression force (Figure \ref{dcdscanning} (a) and (b)) along both the x and y axes.
+The setup consisted of a UR10 robot arm, an RG2 gripper with custom-made compression pads, and a customized 3D scanning platform based on RecFusion software integrated with an Intel RealSense D415 RGB-D camera.
+RecFusion generates point clouds by projecting RGB-D data into 3D space using camera intrinsics, followed by frame-to-frame registration and volumetric TSDF fusion to produce a dense and globally consistent 3D reconstruction.
 To evaluate these point clouds, the grasped objects needed to be segmented from the 3D scene and isolated from both the grippers and the background.
-To facilitate this process, the scene was configured to have high contrast: the test objects were placed on a plain background, and the test grippers were printed in the same colour.
+To facilitate this process, the scene was configured to have high contrast: the test objects were placed on a plain background, and the test gripper compression pads were printed in the same colour.
 Background removal and filtering were performed using both RecFusion and MeshLab software.
-To accurately measure deformation and correct for small in-hand orientation shifts, the pre- and post-grasp point clouds were aligned during post-processing.
+First, a spatial cropping operation was applied to retain only the region of interest containing the object.
+Subsequently, color-based thresholding was used to separate the object from the background.
+To accurately measure deformation and correct for small in-hand orientation shifts, the pre- and post-grasp point clouds were aligned during post-processing (Figure \ref{dcdscanning} (c)-(e)).
 Since different parts of the object become visible before and after grasping, the two point clouds exhibit varying feature sets, making alignment essential.
-The alignment was performed in two stages: first, the principal axes of the point clouds were aligned using MeshLab to provide an initial coarse registration; then, the Iterative Closest Point (ICP)\cite{Wang2017} algorithm was applied to refine the alignment and minimize the residual distance between the two point clouds.
+The alignment was performed in two stages: first, the principal axes of the point clouds were aligned using MeshLab to provide an initial coarse registration, then, the Iterative Closest Point (ICP)\cite{Wang2017} algorithm was applied to refine the alignment and minimize the residual distance between the two point clouds.
+Based on the calculated DCD values for x and y planes point cloud pairs captured before and after grasping, the averaged DCD value was computed to obtain a representative deformation measure for each object.
+Higher values of $Q_{o}$ indicate increased deformation, while lower values represent more rigid objects.
+The finalized object scores are presented in Figure \ref{dcd}.